gabceb/resque-web/README.md

 ```
 RAILS_RESQUE_REDIS=123.x.0.456:6712
 ```
-#### Security
+## Security

-You almost certainly want to limit access when using Resque-web in production.
+You almost certainly want to limit access when using resque-web in production.
 Using [routes constraints](http://guides.rubyonrails.org/routing.html#request-based-constraints) is one way to achieve this:

 ```ruby
 # config/routes.rb